Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Methods

 \section{Methods}

-The overarching goal of this work is to build a pipeline for improving noisy, challenging image datasets.
 In this section, we discuss the various methods used in this study.
 We describe the architecture of the ResNets, their labeling schemes, and their loss functions.
 We then describe our approach for performing stacked generalization to combine the ResNets' outputs to create input features for a $k$-nearest neighbors model.
-Lastly, we explore the evaluation metrics which were used to monitor the training progress of the ResNets.
+We discuss the evaluation metrics which were used to monitor the training progress of the ResNets.
+Finally, we discuss the use of Shannon entropy as a means to measure classification uncertainty.

 An important semantic distinction must be addressed before further discussion.
-As the ground-truth can often be ambiguous for crowd-sourced datasets, it is necessary to assume the consensus labels, based on human annotation, to be the ground-truth.
-Thus, when we indicate that a particular image was ``correctly classified'' by a given model, we are stating that the model prediction agrees with the consensus annotation.
-Conversely, when we state an image is ``incorrectly classified,'' we are indicating that the model disagrees with consensus.
+As the ground-truth can often be ambiguous for crowdsourced datasets, it is necessary to assume that the labels (derived from consensus of human annotations) are the ground-truth.
+Thus, when we indicate that a particular image was ``correctly classified'' by a given model, we are stating that the model prediction agrees with the annotation consensus.
+Conversely, when we state an image is ``incorrectly classified,'' we are indicating that the model disagrees with the consensus.